 So When is the Best Time to Post on Facebook?

 Luckily, Constant Contact has a comprehensive step-by-step guide to help you navigate Facebook Analytics to determine the best time for your business to post on Facebook:

 Step 1: Determine who your audience is

-Look at your Facebook demographics.
-They may be different than you think.
-You can review the age range and gender break down by opening your Facebook Insights and visiting the “People” tab.
+Your Facebook audience may be different than you think.
+You can review the age range and gender breakdown by opening your Facebook Insights and visiting the “People” tab.

 Step: 2: Think about what their day looks like

 Now that you know the demographics of your audience, think about their day — is your typical fan a stay-at-home mom?
 A college student?
 Likely to work a 9-to-5 job?
 All of these factors can help you determine the best time to post on your page.